DoctorMcKay/node-steam-user/doc/AppAuth.md

 You might also want to have the client build a nonce into the ticket's `userData` to avoid ticket reuse, although the generation timestamp might be a good enough nonce for your purposes.

+It is not currently possible to determine if the user is VAC banned, which is possible through the official SteamWorks SDK.
+If you have a Steam account that is VAC banned in a game you also have the encrypted app ticket key for, please open a GitHub issue so I can check it out.

 ## Methods

 ### getAuthSessionTicket(appid, callback)